-After graduating in 2012 with a BFA in Design, Sarah Rubenstein chose to stick to the one thing that always brought her joy: shopping.
+After graduating in 2012 with a BFA in Graphic Design, Sarah Rubenstein chose to stick to the one thing that always brought her joy: shopping.
 Retail and design go hand-in-hand, as Sarah describes, “Shopping is everything from getting a beautiful email in my inbox, to the design of the packaging when the product arrives at my door.”

 Sarah landed her first design job after graduation at the online luxury shopping network, RueLaLa.
 “I loved it because I got to work on a team of creatives from all different backgrounds,” shares Sarah.
 “Being young and still trying to figure life out, I felt I needed this first job before I could even think about starting my own business.”